Skip to main content

 During your study you’ll need to provide your teacher with the following evidence:

-• A refrigeration and air conditioning (RAC) trainee licence is required for anybody who is handling refrigerant while undertaking training and/or assessment.
-You must hold a RAC if you wish to complete the 'Service Air Conditioning and HVAC Systems' and 'Diagnose and Repair Air Conditioning and HVAC Components' units during your study.
-For further information please visit the Australian Refrigeration Council (ARC) website.
+• You need a Refrigeration and Air Conditioning (RAC) trainee licence if you work with refrigerant while training.
+Refrigerant is the gas or liquid that makes fridges and air conditioners cool.
+You must hold the licence to complete ‘Service Air Conditioning and HVAC Systems’ and ‘Diagnose and Repair Air Conditioning and HVAC Components’ units.
+For more details, visit the Australian Refrigeration Council (ARC) website.

 Entry recommendations